dseguy/data-combinator/README.md

 )
 ```

+<a name="addCopy"></a>
 ### addCopy

-While addConstant makes a value copy of the constant, addCopy clones the input object each time.
+While [addConstant()]($addConstant) makes a value copy of the constant, addCopy clones the input object each time.
 They will look identical, at generation time, but are actually distinct objects.

 ```php